The Yage Letters: Two Burroughs pieces

 Beyond the letters themselves, the book is noteworthy for two short pieces by Burroughs.
 The anarchic "Roosevelt After Inauguration", a savage parody of American politics in which "a purple-assed baboon" is appointed to the United States Supreme Court, was omitted from the original edition of the book on the grounds it might be considered obscene; it was subsequently issued as a chapbook later in the 1960s and was later published in the small volume Roosevelt After Inauguration and Other Atrocities with two political essays.
 The story was restored to The Yage Letters in a later reprinting by City Lights.

 The second notable piece serves as the epilogue to the book.
 "I Am Dying, Meester?" is considered a poem by some and is an early demonstration of the "cut-up technique" espoused by Burroughs in the 1960s, shuffling together fragments of sentences and thoughts from other texts to create a surreal new narrative.

 Status as a novel

 Some sources, including City Lights Books itself, consider The Yage Letters to be a novel.
 According to the back cover of a 1990s edition of the book, Burroughs and Ginsberg began compiling the work in late 1953, not long after the original set of letters was written, but it was not published for nearly a decade.

 The Yage Letters Redux

 In April 2006, City Lights Books published Yage Letters Redux, a new edition of the book edited by Oliver Harris.
 The book has been expanded with an extensive essay on its history (written by Harris), along with previously unpublished material by Burroughs and Ginsberg.
 Harris established that the 1953 letters were in fact largely fabricated from notes and a prose narrative which Burroughs first wrote.

+Censorship

+In December 2025, the Lukashenko regime added the book to the List of printed publications containing information materials, the distribution of which could harm the national interests of Belarus.